arronHealy/Theory-of-Algorithms/README.md

 This step uses a 64-element table T[1 ...
 64] constructed from the sine function.
 Let T[i] denote the i-th element of the table, which is equal to the integer part of 4294967296 times abs(sin(i)), where i is in radians.
 Each 512 bit block undergoes 4 rounds of calculations where each round has 16 steps.

 ```
-Save A as AA, B as BB, C as CC, and D as DD.
+Save a as aa, b as bb, c as cc, and d as dd.

-AA = A
+aa = a
-BB = B
+bb = b
-CC = C
+cc = c
-DD = D
+dd = d

 /* Round 1 */
   FF (a, b, c, d, x[ 0], S11, 0xd76aa478); /* 1 */